Welcome to All Worlds Wayfarer

 We are an online-only magazine.
-In the future, we may publish digital and physical anthology collections featuring All World Wayfarer’s most popular and powerful stories.
+We publish the current issue for free reading on our website.
+Every issue is also published as a paid Kindle ebook.
+In the future, we may publish paid print and digital anthology collections featuring All World Wayfarer’s most popular and powerful stories.
 If this occurs, and if your story is selected for inclusion, we will contact you to discuss the terms.

 We publish quarterly on every equinox and solstice.
 In 2019, our publication dates will be:

 - Summer Solstice: June 21st (Issue I)

 - Winter Solstice: December 21st